 About

+Robert turns to art as a means both to grieve the irreversible destruction of our unique landscape and to hold radical optimism for a future in balance with its natural forces.
+At times, his artwork simply bears witness to the transformative history of Florida’s development that is often hidden in plain sight.
 Where most see failures of infrastructure, Robert observes the failures of culture as he is confronted daily with the violent legacy of our civilization’s relationship with Water and the Land.

-Robert designs landscapes with a focus on habitat creation that introduce clients to their surrounding ecosystems, inviting them into an accessible dialogue about our collective adaptation.
+Robert designs landscapes with a focus on functional habitat creation that introduce clients to their surrounding ecosystems, inviting them into an accessible dialogue about our collective adaptation.

 See below for past exhibitions.